Opinion | We need everyone if we’re going to beat the attack on voting in Texas

 Access to the ballot box is the ultimate vehicle for self-determination and for social and economic justice.
 As the Rev. Martin Luther King Jr. said in his 1957 “Give Us the Ballot” speech at the Lincoln Memorial in D.C., “The denial of this sacred right is a tragic betrayal of the highest mandates of our democratic tradition.”

 Yet nearly 64 years after that speech, especially in the South, attacks on voting rights are back in vogue.
-The players and the justifications have changed, but the intent behind vote suppression — and the effects on the vulnerable — remain largely the same.
+The players and the justifications have changed, but the intent behind vote suppression — and the effects on the vulnerable — remains largely the same.

 Past generations used “revenue collection” to justify poll taxes.
 They used the need for an “educated electorate” to justify literacy tests.
 Today, as recently witnessed both here in Texas and in the Georgia legislature, those seeking to keep voters from the ballot box use the Big Lie of widespread “voting fraud” to justify their anti-democratic measures.